 Self-Inspection of the Car

 Once you have your future racecar home, you should thoroughly re-inspect the car to determine what repairs may need to be done prior to preparing the car for club racing.
 If you are not very mechanically inclined like me when I began, you will put the car on jack stands, take a concentrated look at it and say, “yup, looks good to me, other than some cosmetic items.”
 While this may be an accurate assessment, you should at least begin to acquaint yourself with the car.
 As a minimum, put the car up on jack stands and verify that there is not a significant amount of play in the wheel bearings.
 To do this, attempt to move the wheel by pulling on it with one hand on top of the tire and the other on the bottom.
 This simple test will also tell you if there may be issues with suspension linkage.
 Take the repair manual(s) you purchased and start looking through them, while at the same time identifying the parts and their locations on the car itself.
-Typically a manual such as Haynes or Chilton will provide a checklist of items such as car tyres to inspect in the tune-up and routine maintenance section.
+Typically a manual such as Haynes or Chilton will provide a checklist of items to inspect in the tune-up and routine maintenance section.

 If you identify any parts that need to be replaced, evaluate how important those repairs are.
 If they are non-critical parts, consider adding them to the to-do list, and take care of them later.
 By doing this inspection now you will have a good idea of items that need repair before they affect you in an event.
 You will also become more familiar with the car.